emilsw/ew/products/optimize.md

 But money spent on optimization keeps coming back with each new visitor and customer.

-Introducing **Optimize**, a monthly website optimization service that keeps improving your website every month using solid user research, analytics, and testing to increase your performance and boost your revenue.
+Introducing **Optimize**, a monthly website optimization service that keeps improving your website every month using solid user research, analytics, and testing to boost your revenue.

 ###Every day that passes you by is a day of lost potential revenue.###